Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/tests/database/database_testing.md

 This document details the testing efforts specifically focused on the **database modules** inside the `app/database/` directory of the project.

-Due to the suspension of the Amazon RDS instance, the project now uses local file outputs to simulate and validate data ingestion logic.
-However, previous testing and files still remain in this repo and run when the Amazon RDS is turned on (left in repo for clarity and wholeness, only omitted due to cost).
+Due to the suspension of the Amazon RDS instance, the project now uses both local file outputs to simulate and validate data ingestion logic, as well as a local SQL database.

+All tests are executed using mocked database connections, avoiding the need for a live SQL instance while preserving coverage and correctness of logic.
 ---

 ## Test Types Performed